xigxog/kubefox/docs/quickstart.md

     ```text
     $ export FOX_INFO=true && \
-        mkdir kubefox-hello-world && \
+        mkdir kubefox-quickstart && \
-        cd kubefox-hello-world
+        cd kubefox-quickstart

     $ fox init --quickstart
     info    Waiting for KubeFox Platform 'demo' to be ready...
     info    KubeFox initialized for the quickstart guide!
     ```

-You should see some newly created directories and files.
-The `hello-world` app includes two components and example environments.
-You might have noticed Fox initialized a new Git repo for you.
+Notice the newly created directories and files.
+The `hello-world` app comprises two components and example environments.
+Fox also initialized a new Git repo for you.
 Take a look around!

-When you're ready it's time to create some environments.
-Two example environments are provided in the `hack` dir.
-Take a quick look at them, then use `kubectl` to apply them to Kubernetes.
-The `subPath` variable is used to ensure unique routes between environments.
-You can see how it used in the `frontend` component's `main.go` line 21.
+Now, let's create some environments.
+Two example environments are available in the `hack` directory.
+The `subPath` variable ensures unique routes between environments, as demonstrated in the frontend component's `main.go` line 21.

 ```{ .go .no-copy linenums="21" }
 k.Route("Path(`/{{.Env.subPath}}/hello`)", sayHello)
 ```

-Run the following commands to continue.
+Run the following command to examine the environments and apply them to Kubernetes using `kubectl`.
 Note the differences between the two environments' variables on lines numbered 11,12 and 23,24.

 ```{ .shell .copy }
 cat -b hack/environments/* && \